- F2 Viessmann Fault Code Meaning and How to fix it

 How to keep your Viessmann boiler from breaking down in the future:

 Regular boiler service is the best way to avoid costly, inconvenient, and even dangerous boiler faults in your Viessmann boiler.
 In fact, you should have all gas appliances in your home safely checked and serviced on an annual basis by a Gas Safe registered engineer.
-See our boiler service price comparison here and also book your service online with Boiler Central now.
+See our boiler service prices here and also book your boiler service online with Boiler Central now.

 We provide boiler cover with free annual boiler servicing, so you can rely on us to assist and check your boiler on a regular basis instead of making a yearly appointment.